 Biography John Manzella

-John Manzella is an author, speaker, CEO of the World Trade Center Buffalo Niagara, and chair of the Upstate New York District Export Council, a position appointed by the U.S. Secretary of Commerce.
+John Manzella is an author, speaker, CEO of World Trade Center Buffalo Niagara, and chair of the Upstate New York District Export Council, a position appointed by the U.S. Secretary of Commerce.
 He also is founder of both The Manzella Report, a premier source for global business and economic news and analysis, and Manzella Trade Communications Inc., a public affairs, publishing and consulting firm with a focus on global business and today's leading economic issues.

 John has written hundreds of articles and several books, including Global America: Understanding Global and Economic Trends and How To Ensure Competitiveness.
 His op-eds have been nationally syndicated and his views have appeared in The Wall Street Journal, New York Times, Houston Chronicle, Miami Herald, Dallas Morning News, and Denver Post.
 Additionally, he is a contributing writer for American City Business Journals, owner of 43 metropolitan weekly publications.